• Skip to primary navigation

 • Step 1: Peel the bananas and slice them to into half an inch pieces

-• Step 2: Place the slices on top of a layer of parchment paper on a baking pan and place these in the freezer for around 2 hours.
+• Step 2: Place the slices in a single layer on top of a parchment paper lined baking sheet and place these in the freezer for around 2 hours.

 • Step 3: Transfer the frozen slices into an airtight container.